Design for troublefree output

 • Garbage: Do not include superfluous material.
 If the folder you want to send still contains some old files that you no longer need, delete them!

-• Copy of files: Never give a printer or trade shop the only copy of your files.
+• A copy of files: Never give a printer or trade shop the only copy of your files.

 • Responsibility: Never assume that anyone will do more than they are paid for.
 If there are typos in your files, a printer will leave them untouched unless you agreed to pay for proof-reading.
 The same applies for removing color casts or other corrections in the images.

-• FTP: compress files before sending them to an FTP-site.
+• FTP: compress files before sending them to a FTP-site.
 Incorrect FTP-settings or cross-platform issues may damage uncompressed files.
 ZIP and Stuffit are compression systems that everyone supports.

 • Label disks: Always label CDs or DVDs with your name and contact information.
 If it is a set of disks, number them (e.g. 1 of 4, 2 of 4,..)